allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. Within the Crew Set grid there are two folders; Crew Sets \(people\) and Crew Templates \(role/DAFSC/Certification\).

-A. For Crew Set: Double-click on the Crew Sets folder to reveal the contents and double-click to reveal the crew shortnames.
+1. For Crew Set: Double-click on the Crew Sets folder to reveal the contents and double-click to reveal the crew shortnames.

 1\) Drag the folder onto the Shift Template.